JJRWalker/jekyll-theme-chirpy-darksol/_posts/blog/2025-10-19-getting-started-with-c.md

 Type the relevant command into your build.sh file, save and run the script by double clicking it or by opening your command line in the project directory, and enter the command `./build.sh`

 Congrats!
 You just compiled your first C application.
 > For MSVC you'll need to run the `build.sh` script from the command line, running the command `vcvarsall [cpu architecture]` before you do so, for example, my system is 64 bit, so my command would be `vcvarsall x64`.
 This is due to MSVC needing to setup environment variables in order to access the correct `cl` command.
 These variables are only set for the command line window that `vcvarsall` was ran in, once the window is closed you'll need to run it again to compile.
-While you could add `vcvarsall x64` to your `build.sh` script, in my expirence, it's usually best to run this once in the command line then call `build.sh` in the same window as this command takes a few seconds to run, which you don't want to have to do every time you build.
+While you could add `vcvarsall x64` to your `build.sh` script, in my experience, it's usually best to run this once in the command line then call `build.sh` in the same window as this command takes a few seconds to run, which you don't want to have to do every time you build.
 {: .prompt-info }

 > Depending on how you installed your compiler, you may need to add something to your PATH variable on your operating system.
 If you're on linux and installed through your package manager, the command should be available to you.
 But on windows, you may need to add it manually so the command is accessible in any directory.
 The easiest way to do this is to hit the windows key and type "PATH" into the search box, there should be an option named something along the lines of "PATH" and or "environment variables".
 Select this option, find the "PATH" variable, click "Edit", add a semi-colon to the end of the existing text, then add the path to where your compiler is installed.
 My MSVC path is: `c:/Program Files/Microsoft Visual Studio/2022/Community/VC/Auxiliary/Build`.
 This folder contains `vcvarsall.bat` which sets up command line to be able to run the compile commands.
 {: .prompt-info }
 > Depending on your code editor, you may want to pass an absolute path into the compiler rather than a relative one.
 For example the windows path `C:/dev/project/src/main.c` rather than `src/main.c` At least in my case, if I use relative paths, and select an error in the console to jump to it.
-It will create a temporary copy of the file file instead of opening the actual file istelf.
+It will create a temporary copy of the file file instead of opening the actual file itself.
 {: .prompt-info }

 #### Changing the output directory